About Community Service Volunteering in London

 We will take a closer look at:

 How you can benefit from volunteering.
-Obviously, volunteering is about helping others but there are a number of ways you can benefit yourself while lending a helping hand to those in need such as helping pensioners with technology such as library miniprinter lending and marketing your organisation through leaflet delivery or poster advertising.
+Obviously, volunteering is about helping others but there are a number of ways you can benefit yourself while lending a helping hand to those in need such as helping pensioners with technology.

 How to encourage your kids to volunteer.
 The earlier they start with, the sooner they will realise the importance of volunteering and that an individual can make a big difference.